jedevc/buildx/docs/guides/exporters/local-tar.md

 container images.

 - `local` exports files and directories.
-- `tar` bundles the export into a tarball.
+- `tar` exports the same, but bundles the export into a tarball.

 ## Synopsis